mazze313/fast-access-search-bar/README.md

 ---

 ## Install
-**Note:** This plugin has only been tested with Firefox 86.0 (x64) on Ubuntu 20.04 LTS so far.
+**Note:** This add-on has only been tested with Firefox 111.0 (x64) on Ubuntu 22.04 LTS so far.
         *Support of other browsers or operating systems is unknown.*

-You can also test the add-on temporarily by calling *about:debugging#/runtime/this-firefox* in a new firefox tab.
-Click *Load Temporary Add-on...* and open *manifest.json* of this plugin.
+Download the

-### Linux
+### Debug Testing
-- Download code and create new *zip* file containing only the files of the sub-folder *fast-access-search-bar*.
+- Download and extract code to any folder
-- Firefox:
+- Open Firefox:
-  - Open *about:config* in new tab and set option *xpinstall.signatures.required* to *false*.
+  - Open *about:config* in new tab and set option *xpinstall.signatures.required* to *false*
-  - Open *Tools*/*Add-ons* and click on cogwheel for further settings.
+  - Open *about:debugging#/runtime/this-firefox*
-    Click *Install Add-on From File...* and select previously created *zip* file of add-on.
+  - Click on *Load Temporary Add-on* and select manifest.json from add-on folder

 ## Usage
 - Open add-on with click on icon in navigation bar or using the shortcut **Alt + Q**.
 You can change the shortcut in Firefox via *Tools*/*Add-ons*/Settings Cogwheel/*Manage Extension Shortcut*.